Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

 ### Working with multiple GRanges objects

-Now that we understand the basics of the **IRanges** and **GenomicRanges** packages, lets load in some real data as *GRanges* objects and perform some basic analysis tasks with them.
-We will be using ChIP-seq data from a recent study of the chromatin landscape in the developing mouse [Gorkin *et al*, *Nature*, 2020](https://www.nature.com/articles/s41586-020-2093-3), published as part of the [ENCODE (Encyclopedia of DNA Elements) project](https://www.encodeproject.org/).
+Now that we understand the basics of the IRanges and GenomicRanges packages, lets try them out on some real data.
+We will be using ChIP-seq data from a recent study of the dynamic chromatin landscape in the developing mouse [Gorkin *et al*, *Nature*, 2020](https://www.nature.com/articles/s41586-020-2093-3), published as part of the [ENCODE (Encyclopedia of DNA Elements) project](https://www.encodeproject.org/).

-In this study, the autors generate an atlas of the dynamic chromatin landscape at various time points during mouse embryonic development, conducting over **1100 ChIP-seq** experiments and **132 ATAC-seq** experiments spanning **72 stages of development** across various tissues.

-We will use a small subset of this data to demonstrate how the **GenomicRanges** package can be used to explore this type of data, as well as compare and contrast between samples. **Figure 1A** from the [Gorkin *et al*](https://www.nature.com/articles/s41586-020-2093-3) manuscript is included below, and decribes the data collected during this project.
+In this study, the authors generate an atlas of the dynamic chromatin landscape at multiple time points during mouse embryonic development, conducting over 1100 ChIP-seq experiments and 132 ATAC-seq experiments spanning 72 stages of development across numerous tissues and organs. *Figure 1A* from the [Gorkin *et al*](https://www.nature.com/articles/s41586-020-2093-3) manuscript is included below, and describes the data collected during this project.

-**Figure 1A-B from Gorkin *et al*, 2020, Nature**.
+**Figure 1A-B from Gorkin *et al*, 2020, *Nature***.

 <p align="center">
 <img src="../figures/mouse-atlas-fig1a.png" title="xxxx" alt="context"
 	width="100%" height="100%" />
 </p>

-In particular, we will use **ChIP-seq data** generated in immunoprecipation experiments for **several histone modifications**, whose presence and absence can be used to infer the functional state of chromatin at specific loci (e.g. active transcription, enhancers, heterochromatin).
-These data have been downloaded and made available in this github repo, in: `Bioinformatics_workshop/Day-2/data/gorkin-et-al/`.
+In particular, we will use ChIP-seq data generated in immunoprecipation experiments for several histone modifications, whose presence and absence can be used to infer the functional state of chromatin at specific loci (e.g. active transcription, enhancers, heterochromatin).
+These data have been downloaded and made available in this github repo, in: `Bioinformatics_workshop/Day-3/data/`.

-Namely, we will start by contrasting the locations of ChIP-seq peaks for two chromatin marks between forebrain and heart tissues in the developing mouse:
+The first analysis we will perform is a comparison of ChIP-seq peaks for two important chromatin marks in forebrain and heart tissues:
-- **H3K27ac** - acetylation at the 27th lysine residue of histone H3
+- H3K27ac - acetylation at the 27th lysine residue of histone H3
-- **H3K9ac** - acetylation at the 9th lysine residue of histone H3
+- H3K9ac - acetylation at the 9th lysine residue of histone H3

 <p align="center">
 <img src="../figures/nucleosomes.png" title="xxxx" alt="context"